Joshober/BaseballTrainer/docs/NGROK_SETUP.md

 - Make sure ngrok URL is correct in frontend `.env.local`

 ### **Auth Errors**
-- Make sure Firebase Admin is configured on backend PC
+- Make sure Auth0 is configured on backend PC
 - Verify auth tokens are being passed correctly

 ### **404 Not Found**